Jason-ZW/cnrancher-induction-training-documents/README.md

 We will set aside 2 weeks for you to finish the following contents.
 Please keep your demo environment for our inspection.

+You also need to be familiar with the company's work environment.

+**Company's Work Environment**
+- Complete the configuration of Slack/Email/Zoom/Office and other working software. (office software can be downloaded through office.com).
+- Complete the configuration of Github account, join RancherLabs(rancher or cnrancher) organizations, and be familiar with the basic use of Github.
+- Familiar with the preparation, submission, and modification process of relevant weekly reports.
+- Familiar with relevant weekly report preparation, submission, modification process.

 **Docker Related**

 1. Build a docker image using Dockerfile.